 Building New Habitats at Forest of Hearts

-Our employees have been helping to enhance biodiversity at Forest of Hearts’ Nature Reserve near Stratford-Upon-Avon, building habitats for small mammals and insects, supporting with site maintenance through weeding, mowing, and cutting back brambles, and upcycling wooden structures and furniture across the site.
+Our employees have been helping to enhance biodiversity at Forest of Hearts’ Nature Reserve near Stratford-Upon-Avon, building habitats for small mammals and insects, supporting with site maintenance through weeding, mowing, cutting back brambles and upcycling wooden structures and furniture across the site.

 Our teams also helped preserve wood for a new BBQ cabin, which will be used by a local Parkinson’s disease support group as a talking therapy space.
 They also created ramps for their outside toilets to make them more accessible for wheelchair users.